casualjim/hie/README.md

 Hie contains a generic iterable with several functional combiner methods.

 This library is built around the concept of an Iterable which is a very small interface that allows for lazy iteration over a sequence of values.
+With this you can combine many filter, map and flatmap invocations and they will only be evaluated when the first `Next` method is called.

+You can interrupt both ForEach and Fold so you can stop iterating and throw away the rest of the results.

 ```go
 type Iter[T any] interface {